 Keep your new members

 You will probably notice an increase in email signups over the holidays, especially if you run offers or competitions.
-Make sure you keep these new members engaged throughout the year and minimize drop-offs in January.
+Make sure you keep these new members engaged throughout the year and minimize drop-offs in January with a good onboarding.
 Take a step back after the holidays to minimize unsubscribes and make sure the content you do send out is personalized to prove that you’re valuable to the customers all year.

 Gift exchanges and returns are inevitable after the holidays but they are expensive for your company and bad for the environment.
 Have a strategy in place before holidays on how to make sure your customers return as little as possible.